-12 Referral for assessment by a dispute assessor
+12 Referral for external review by a dispute assessor

-- 12.1 The dispute is to be referred to a dispute assessor within 5 working days of the later of: - a) receipt of the dispute application; - b) receipt of additional information requested; or - c) a request from the participant that an original dispute application be treated as a dispute application in relation to a new assessment. - 12.2 Lifetime Care will choose a dispute assessor from Lifetime Care's list of dispute assessors. - 12.3 When choosing a dispute assessor, Lifetime Care will consider: - a) the needs of the participant.
-For example, the nature of their injury (e.g. traumatic brain injury, spinal cord injury); - b) the issue in dispute or the aspect of Lifetime Care's assessment of treatment and care needs that is in dispute; - c) the location of the participant and the assessor; - d) the specialty and expertise of the assessor; and - e) the availability of the assessor. - 12.4 Lifetime Care will advise the participant of the arrangements for the assessment in writing, which will include the name and specialty of the assessor.
+- 12.1 The dispute is to be referred to a dispute assessor within 5 working days of the later of: - a) receipt of the dispute application; - b) receipt of additional information requested pursuant to clause 9.2 or 10.1; or - c) a request from the participant that an original dispute application be treated as a dispute application in relation to a new assessment pursuant to clause 11.5. - 12.2 Lifetime Care will choose a dispute assessor from Lifetime Care's list of dispute assessors. - 12.3 Lifetime Care will advise the participant of the arrangements for the assessment in writing, which will include the name and specialty of the assessor. - 12.4 When choosing a dispute assessor, Lifetime Care will consider: - a) the needs of the participant.
+For example, the nature of their injury (e.g. traumatic brain injury, spinal cord injury); - b) the issue in dispute or the aspect of Lifetime Care's assessment of treatment and care needs that is in dispute; - c) the location of the participant and the assessor; - d) the specialty and expertise of the assessor; - e) the availability of the assessor; and - f) whether an interpreter is required.